Kulturzentrum Bremgarten: Today's programme

-KuZeB's cultural programme ranges from alternative and subculture concerts of international format to readings, film screenings and political lectures.
-Two stages, a cinema, a billiards room, studios, a screen-printing shop, a skateboard ramp, a sports room, a band dormitory, a concert café, a second-hand shop, a library and storage rooms are now part of the autonomous centre where people can let off steam or engage in various activities.
+From international alternative and subcultural concerts to readings, film screenings and political talks, KuZeB's cultural programme is diverse.
+Two stages with bars, a cinema, a hackerspace, a freeshop, an infoshop, sewing, printing and painting studios, a wood and metal workshop, a multi-purpose hall with a half-pipe and fitness area, a rehearsal room for bands, a large garden and several storage rooms are now part of the autonomous centre where people can let off steam or engage in various activities.

 KuZeB wants to experiment with different and new forms of society and life in which all participants have the same rights, duties and responsibilities.
 The cornerstones are humanity, solidarity, freedom of expression, trust, integration, diversity and openness.
 These forms should show concrete alternatives and send out a signal.
 The association provides a space for young people with creative ideas to experiment.